 All times displayed in the Blackfire interface can be more accurately referred to as wall-clock times or just wall times.

-The wall time for a function call (represented as a node in the interface) is the measure of the real time it took for PHP to execute the code, the difference between the time at which PHP entered the function and the time at which PHP left the function.
+The wall time for a function call (represented as a node in the interface) is the measure of the real time it took to execute the code, the difference between the time at which the function was entered and the time at which the function was left.

 Blackfire actually gives you two wall times: